 Dangers: The Wrong Prescription

-There are several risks involved when you purchase premade glasses at absurdly cheap prices.
-Just like you were always warned to not use other people’s glasses, buying a pair that is generic comes to the same conclusion.
+There are several risks involved when you purchase pre-made glasses at absurdly cheap prices.
+Remember when your parents or doctor warned you to not use other people’s glasses?
+Buying a generic pair will produce the same dangerous result.
 They weren’t meant for your eyes, don’t wear them.

 Your eyes are unique.
-So unique in fact that you could have two eyes with two different needs.
+So unique, in fact, that you could have two eyes with two different needs.
 This is the first danger.
 These ready-made glasses often come with only one prescription for both eyes.
-Sometimes that prescription isn’t even the right one.
-According to one study, 44.8 percent of online purchased eyeglasses had incorrect prescriptions.
+Oftentimes, that prescription isn’t even the right one.
+According to one study, 44.8 percent of glasses purchased online had incorrect prescriptions.

 Another danger relating to the uniqueness of the eye is that the distance between your eyes are different than the person sitting next to you.
 With ready-made glasses, this distance is made to fit the general face, but pays no attention to the center of the individual’s eye.
 If the prescription isn’t in the right spot in the lens, you’ll have more trouble seeing with eyeglasses than without.

 These misplaced prescriptions on the lens can harmfully affect someone’s depth perception, making it hard to use stairs.
 With that in mind, can you imagine someone driving with these skewed prescriptions?
 Doing so puts everyone on the road, including the driver, at risk.
 If you need eyeglasses for driving, it’s worth paying a little extra for the proper pair.

 Incorrect prescriptions can also cause headaches, blurred vision and double vision.
 The right pair of eyeglasses (purchased from an optometrist) will have the effect that they should have – clearer eyesight and better living.
 Not stress and aches.